 As many people do around this time of year, we have taken time out to reflect on the year that is coming to an end.
 Outside of our OOH world 2016 has definitely had its moments that seemingly came out of the blue!
 For the Digital out of Home industry it was less surprising with another year of growth.
 We saw Exterion Media retain the TfL contract, JCDecaux begin their London Network roll out, whilst Clear Channel, Primesight and Outdoor Plus all expanded their digital networks.

 This year saw a number of firsts and records for us at Grand Visual.
 A key milestone is that we have now delivered campaigns to over 38 countries.
-Working with Warner Bros we delivered some of our biggest projects of the year for international blockbuster releases such as Suicide Squad and Tarzan.
-Most recently, we produced the digital OOH creative for the release of Fantastic Beasts.
-The campaign featured a wide variety of formats and special builds and was distributed to 38 countries.
+Working with an entertainment client we delivered some of our biggest projects of the year for international blockbuster releases.

 When it comes to dynamic campaigns, brands and agencies have been bolder this year, pushing for their creative to be more contextual and relevant.
 From integrating Instagram & Twitter feeds, measuring emoji sentiment to transit timetables and cinema listings, we are seeing more creative approach to the integration of data into a campaign creative.

 For Google, both in the UK and in the USA, we produced some great campaigns this year.
 Their long term holding at Old Street continued, and was shortlisted for a COOH Award for best use of live updates.
 In the USA, in partnership with D-Theory, we delivered a multi-territory, multi-network campaign for Google Play which recommended playlists based on current conditions such as time of day, weather and location.